Jo Nesbo Books In Order – Complete List of Books

 After graduating from the university with a diploma in BA, he moved to Oslo where he started working in finance as a stockbroker, writing songs by the side.
 Someone heard his compositions and offered him the opportunity to start a new band together.

-The band they created was called Di Derre, a rock band, where he is the main vocalist, a rock star, and it turned out to become quite popular in Norway.
+The band they created was called Di Derre, a Norwegian rock band, where he was the main vocalist, a rock star, which turned out to become quite popular in Norway.

 And eventually, he got burned out by everything in Jo Nesbo’s life, so he decided to take a sabbatical and moved for a while to Australia.
 While on the plane, he started working on his very first novel, which would become his first Harry Hole book as well.